Ariana Grande: 2013–2015: Yours Truly and My Everything

-Grande recorded her debut studio album Yours Truly, originally titled Daydreamin, over three years.
-It was released on August 30, 2013, and debuted at number one on the US Billboard 200 albums chart, with 138,000 copies sold in its first week.
+Grande released her debut album, Yours Truly, on August 30, 2013.
+A pop and R&B record influenced by 1950s doo-wop, Yours Truly debuted at number one on the US Billboard 200 albums chart, with 138,000 copies sold in its first week.
 Yours Truly also debuted in the top ten in several other countries, including Australia, the UK, Ireland, and the Netherlands.
 Its lead single, "The Way", featuring Pittsburgh rapper Mac Miller, debuted at number ten on the US Billboard Hot 100, eventually peaking at number nine for two weeks.
 Grande was later sued by Minder Music for copying the line "What we gotta do right here is go back, back in time" from the 1972 song "Troglodyte (Cave Man)" by The Jimmy Castor Bunch.
 The album's second single, "Baby I", was released in July.
 Its third single, "Right There", featuring Detroit rapper Big Sean, was released in August 2013.
 They respectively peaked at number 21 and 84 on the Billboard Hot 100.

 Grande recorded the duet "Almost Is Never Enough" with Nathan Sykes of The Wanted, which was released as a promotional single in August 2013.
 She also joined Justin Bieber on his Believe Tour for three shows and kicked off her own headlining mini-tour, The Listening Sessions.
-The following month, Billboard magazine ranked Grande at number four on their list of "Music's Hottest Minors 2013", an annual ranking of the most popular musicians under the age of 21.
 At the 2013 American Music Awards, she won the award for New Artist of the Year.
 She released a four-song Christmas EP, Christmas Kisses in December 2013.
 Grande received the Breakthrough Artist of the Year award from the Music Business Association, recognizing her achievements throughout 2013.
 By January 2014, Grande had begun recording her second studio album, with singer-songwriter Ryan Tedder and record producers Benny Blanco and Max Martin.
 The same month, she earned the Favorite Breakout Artist award at the People's Choice Awards 2014.
 In March 2014, Grande sang at the White House concert, "Women of Soul: In Performance at the White House".
 The following month, President Barack Obama and First Lady Michelle Obama invited Grande again to perform at the White House for the Easter Egg Roll event.